Read more on

 Full Article: Understanding Autism

 This was the first article in which I took a closer look at our resistance to group dynamics and peer pressure and our scepticism of authority figures.
+It was also the springboard for the aforementioned Deindividuation Resister Hypothesis which I developed three years later.

 Full Article: Autism v Group Dynamics & Authority